Introducing “Light the SPARK: Emerging Artists Exhibit” program, new for 2023.

 Application Process:

-1. Complete the online Application Form here: [link no longer available].
+1. Complete the online Application Form here: [applications now closed].

 2. Submit 3 images, electronically, as examples of your work.

-- Submit through this Dropbox [link no longer available] (<click there) and follow the prompts or through another cloud file sharing to sparkfestival.exhibits@gmail.com (do not send as email attachments).
+• Submit through this Dropbox Link (<click there) and follow the prompts or through another cloud file sharing to sparkfestival.exhibits@gmail.com (do not send as email attachments).

 Once your Application Form and 3 images are received, you will receive an email confirmation from SPARK within 48 hours.

-Successful participants will be notified by email no later than January 16, 2023 and you will need to confirm by January 18, 2023.
+Successful participants will be notified by email on January 15, 2023 and you will need to confirm by January 17, 2024.

 Still have questions?
 Email Jennifer MacKenzie, Festival Director spark.festivaldirector@gmail.com and we’ll help you out!